juntang-zhuang/transformer-adabelief/README.md

 My guess is the denominator st = EMA(sqrt( (gt-mt)^2 )) is too small with higher version PyTorch.
 It could be either the old version has random error in gradient estimation, so st is not so small; or the new version rounds grad to similiar values, hence (gt-mt)^2 is close to 0.

-If you have any idea or suggestion, that would be really really helpful.
+If you have any idea or suggestion, please leave a message here, that would be really really helpful.